Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 A picker discovers that the system count was wrong (the bin held fewer units than the system said).
 They pick what they can find, the order ships short, but the system count is reduced by the full ordered quantity.
 The count goes negative because the actual physical reduction was less than the system reduction.

-Operational signature: negative counts that appear at picking time, often on SKUs with prior count inaccuracy.
+Operational signature: negative counts that appear at picking time, often on SKUs with prior count inaccuracy or on SKUs where bin locations have shifted without being re-scanned.

 Structural fix: picking workflow that surfaces count mismatches before completion, with adjustment logic that updates the system to match physical reality.

-7. Software bugs in inventory-increment logic at high concurrency
+7. When do software bugs in inventory-increment logic produce negative counts?

-Operational signature: negative counts that do not match any obvious workflow or integration cause, often appearing during high-traffic periods.
+Operational signature: negative counts that do not match any obvious workflow or integration cause, often appearing during high-traffic periods (Black Friday, drop launches, end-of-season sale).

 Workflow fix: monitoring for duplicate transactions, idempotency keys on inventory operations, and reconciliation alerts when negative counts appear.